theochem/horton/doc/index.rst

 user-friendliness.
 Our hope is that users will find HORTON helpful for developing and exploring new methods, for interpreting the results of electronic structure calculations, and for interacting with other computational modeling software packages.
-Our vision on HORTON is explained furher in the full :ref:`manifesto`.
+Further reading is provided in the :ref:`overview`.

 In anticipation of the first announcement of HORTON in a scientific journal, please refer to HORTON as follows: